k0T0z/gsoc24-blog/_posts/2024-09-23-google-summer-of-code-2024-week-18-and-19-wrapping-up-and-final-evaluation.markdown

 ## Outputs With Graphs

-Note that some of these outputs are taken from [The Book Of Shaders](https://thebookofshaders.com/).
+I've recreated several textures from [The Book of Shaders](https://thebookofshaders.com/), including:

 A simple Wood texture from The Book Of Shaders: